 Another example is that traditional archers prefer to use feather fletching than plastic ones and shoot them with their thumb, which acts as the arrow rest.
 You can usually notice it on archers that use horse bows and longbows.

 Compared to vanes made of plastic and rubber, the feather ones are much softer.
 Thus, it won’t significantly affect the arrow’s trajectory if it gets in contact with something while launched.
-That’s why there is no need for odd-colored fletchings on the arrows with feather vanes.
+That’s why is is not that critical to have odd-colored fletchings on the arrows with feather vanes.
+It is still good practice, though.

 Additionally, most arrows with plastic and rubber vanes already have odd-colored fletchings on them, whether you want to use them or not.